Eva Hesse: Life

 Hesse was born into a family of observant Jews in Hamburg, Germany, on January 11, 1936.
 She was the second born child of Wilhelm Hesse, an attorney, and Ruth Marcus Hesse.
 When Hesse was two years old in December 1938, her parents, hoping to flee from Nazi Germany, sent Hesse and her older sister, Helen Hesse Charash, to the Netherlands.
 They were aboard one of the last Kindertransport trains.

 After almost six months of separation, the reunited family moved to England and then, in 1939, emigrated to New York City where they settled into Manhattan's Washington Heights.
-In 1944, Hesse's parents separated; her father remarried in 1945 and her mother committed suicide in 1946.
+In 1944, Hesse's parents separated; her father remarried in 1945 and her mother killed herself in 1946.
 In 1961, Hesse met and married sculptor Tom Doyle (1928–2016); they divorced in 1966.

 In October 1969, she was diagnosed with a brain tumor, and she died on Friday, May 29, 1970, after three failed operations within a year.
 Her death at the age of 34 ended a career that would become highly influential, despite spanning only a decade.